Porges/ways-to-play/src/articles/cards/japan/hanafuda/art/index.md

 in the background.
-Both the crane and the pine are symbols of longevity, so they are a common combination in Japanese art; the mythical [Mount <span class="noun" lang="ja-Latn">Hōrai</span>](https://en.wikipedia.org/wiki/Mount_Penglai), dwelling-place of immortals, is depicted as wooded with pine trees and populated by cranes.
+Both the crane and the pine are symbols of longevity, so they are a common combination in Japanese art; the mythical [Mount <span class="noun" lang="ja-Latn">Hōrai</span>](https://en.wikipedia.org/wiki/Mount_Penglai), a dwelling-place of immortals, is depicted as wooded with pine trees and populated by cranes.

 {% image